python/cpython/Doc/library/datetime.rst

 (1)
-   When used with the :func:`strptime` function, the ``%f`` directive accepts from one to six digits and zero pads on the right.  ``%f`` is an extension to the set of format characters in the C standard.
+   When used with the :func:`strptime` function, the ``%f`` directive accepts from one to six digits and zero pads on the right.  ``%f`` is an extension to the set of format characters in the C standard (but implemented separately in datetime objects, and therefore always available).

 (2)
    When used with the :func:`strptime` function, the ``%p`` directive only affects